ethereum/c-kzg-4844/README.md

 Initially, at least, this largely follows the [go-kzg](https://github.com/protolambda/go-kzg) implementation.

 Done so far:
-  - Rough and ready FFT and inverse FFT over the finite field.
+  - FFT and inverse FFT over the finite field.
-  - Ditto for FFTs over the G1 group
+  - FFTs over the G1 group

 ## Installation